Hematology NP salary: what to expect in 2026

 At community oncology practices, AOCNP is encouraged but less frequently required.
 The salary premium in community settings is smaller – $3,000–$7,000 – but certification still signals commitment to subspecialty practice and supports higher starting offers.

 In BMT and CAR-T programs specifically, AOCNP certification carries particular weight because it demonstrates hematologic malignancy clinical expertise.
-Some transplant centers also value the BMTCN (Blood and Marrow Transplant Certified Nurse) credential for NPs who completed transplant RN practice before their NP degree — though this is an RN-level credential and does not substitute for the AOCNP.
+Some transplant centers also value the TCTCN (Transplantation and Cellular Therapy Certified Nurse) credential for NPs who completed transplant RN practice before their NP degree – though this is an RN-level credential and does not substitute for the AOCNP.
+ONCC renamed this credential from BMTCN in January 2026 to reflect the growth of CAR T-cell and other cellular therapies; existing BMTCN holders were transitioned automatically, so job postings citing either name refer to the same certification.

 For NPs in benign hematology settings (coagulation clinics, hemophilia treatment centers, sickle cell programs), the AOCNP is less relevant because its content focus is oncology – there is no salary premium in these settings, and pursuing it would require accumulating 1,000 hours of oncology NP practice.

-The AOCNP exam costs approximately $325–$375 (ONCC member/nonmember rates).
+The AOCNP exam costs $300 for ONS and APHON members and $420 for non-members (2026 ONCC test registration manual).
+ONCC also offers a “Double Take” option for an additional $100 at initial registration, which covers one free retest if you do not pass.
 Recertification every four years requires continuing education or re-examination.
 Most academic center employers reimburse exam costs for NPs required to obtain certification.

 Salary by state